diggingforfire/project-euler-haskell/README.md

 # project-euler-haskell
-Project Euler 1-100 in Haskell
+Project Euler 1-100 in Haskell (that's the goal anyway)